Omnifilm Entertainment

-Omnifilm Entertainment is a Canadian television and film production company founded in 1979 by Robert McLachlan and based in Vancouver, British Columbia.
-Omnifilm produces content in a variety of genres including drama, factual, and lifestyle series and documentaries for Canada and international markets.
-With sister companies Omnifilm Post and Omnifilm Releasing, Omnifilm is a vertically integrated content company that handles the development, production, post-production, and distribution of its content worldwide.
+Omnifilm Entertainment is a Canadian independent television and film production company headquartered in Vancouver, British Columbia.
+The company produces content across a range of genres, including drama, comedy, children's programming, and factual and lifestyle series for Canada and international markets.
+With sister companies Omnifilm Post and Omnifilm Releasing, Omnifilm handles the development, production, post-production, and distribution of its content worldwide for both broadcast and digital platforms.